DiegoCico/treeva/README.md

 - **Task Management with Ticket System**: Add, edit, and delete tasks within sprints.
 Each task includes tickets that can be assigned, reassigned, and marked as completed.
 - **Dynamic Task Categories and Difficulties**: Supports categorizing tasks and assigning difficulty levels, allowing teams to prioritize work effectively.
 - **Intuitive User Interface**: Includes animated elements, smooth transitions, and tooltips for an improved user experience, making project management both functional and visually appealing.

-## Project Structure

-- **`Homepage`**: The main entry point, rendering the side navigation, user profile, and 3D visualizations.
-- **`IslandScene`**: Renders the 3D scene with trees using @react-three/fiber, representing each sprint’s progress as stages of a tree.
-By selecting the tree you can view analytics of the sprint.
-- **`Task Management`**: Add, edit, and delete tasks within sprints.
-Each task column is styled to be responsive and intuitive, providing quick access to task details.
-- **`Analytics`**: Visualizes sprint progress with charts, tracking open and closed tickets over time.
-This helps teams quickly identify trends and areas for improvement.

-## Getting Started

-1. **Tree Visualization**: Click on a tree to focus on its progress in the sprint.
-Hover over trees to see sprint names, representing the tasks completed in that sprint.
-2. **Add New Task**: Click the "Add Task" button in each sprint column to quickly create and assign new tasks.
-3. **Switch Themes**: Toggle between light and dark modes using the button in the sidebar to suit your preference.
-4. **Track Analytics**: View detailed ticket stats for each sprint, including team member progress, tickets closed, and completion percentage.

 ## Code Overview